 Is there such a thing as flourless, sugarless muffins?

 After a couple attempts, I tweaked the recipe and added my own special touches.

 Without flour and sugar.

 These muffins are dense, so be prepared for that.
-They aren’t light and fluffy like some.
-But they are rich in nutrients, are filling, as well as tasty, and are perfect for breakfast or a snack throughout the day.
+They aren’t light and fluffy like most muffins.
+But, they are rich in nutrients, are filling, as well as tasty, and are perfect for breakfast or a snack throughout the day.

-You decide on your add-ins to make them extra-special.
-Or if you choose, don’t add any.
+You decide on the add-ins to make them extra special.
+Or, if you choose, don’t add any at all.
 Either way, they’ll be yummy!

 Here’s the recipe:

 1/3 cup honey

 Place the old fashioned oats on a rimmed baking sheet, and toast in oven for 4-6 minutes.
 (This is an optional step, but the toasted flavor does add to the flavor of the muffin.)
 Let cool.
 Turn oven to 350º.